I may earn commissions from the links mentioned in this post. Thank you.

 If you’ve set a budget for $600 for this month for groceries, use those budgeting tools to challenge yourself to stick to it.
 Challenges can be fun!
 Unleash that competitor inside of you and rock your budget this month.

 10. Reward Yourself

 Did you hit a milestone like paying off your student loans?
 Make sure you celebrate those big events!
 Have some champagne, go out to a nice dinner or invite your loved ones over to celebrate your victory.
 This is a big deal.
 You are controlling your money and winning!

-Over time, our “Budget Parties” have helped our family to pay off all of our debt, purchase two completely paid-for cars and pay down the mortgage on our $400,000 home to $30k (that sucker will be gone in December!).
+Over time, our “Budget Parties” have helped our family to pay off all of our debt, purchase two completely paid-for cars and (most recently) pay off the mortgage on our $400,000 home.
 I can honestly say if we didn’t infuse a little fun into the budget process, I’m not sure we would have stuck with it.

 What are your strategies for putting the fun in money management?